How relaxation can reverse biological aging and optimize epigenetic expression

 And don’t stress about getting it wrong.
 It’s no big deal if you miss a day; rather than throwing in the towel, choose to start again later or the following day.
 And if the whole idea of finding 20 minutes twice per day sounds overwhelming, it’s ok to work your way up.
 Start with as little as 3 minutes and be pleasantly surprised that you’re likely to keep going.

 As we’ve seen above, there are many practices that induce relaxation and support healthy DNA methylation, such as tai chi, yoga, qigong, breathwork, and other mindfulness practices.
 The best part is all of these can be done in groups either face-to-face or virtually.
 The community aspect of group settings can make it easier to stick to your relaxation practice and help you slip into a quiet, focused state—you can just ride the vibes in the (virtual) room!
 Group activities also have the added benefit of creating a sense of connection and community that’s also so vital to emotional, mental, and DNA methylation health.

-This is why we created the 3YY digital program, based on Dr. Fitzgerald’s groundbreaking study and Younger You book.
+This is why we created the Younger You virtual group program, based on Dr. Fitzgerald’s groundbreaking research studies and Younger You book.
 It offers a sense of community, accountability, support, and an outlet to troubleshoot problems, share wins, and get ideas.
 And of course, there are many relaxation and meditation apps that provide moment-by-moment guidance on how to meditate and track your sessions to keep you accountable.
 Some good ones include: